 Porcine parvovirus is the most common and important cause of infectious infertility.
 Pregnant sows infected with parvovirus are likely going to experience adverse reproductive performance such as mummification and stillbirths can occur, resulting in small litter sizes.
 Accurate diagnosis is important as other reproductive diseases share the same symptoms.
 As virus can survive outside the host for several months, parvovirus can be endemic in most herds.
 Other pigs can spread the virus, although most of the damage takes place during pregnancy.
 At the moment, there are no treatments available; in order to prevent this disease routine vaccination of gilts is advisable.

 The following tables are taken from the Department of Agriculture and Fisheries Department of Australia’s State of Queensland.

 Table 3.
 Diseases of breeder pigs

-As you can see in the list of diseases above, many of these can be prevented, with recurring themes such as proper hygiene, sufficient ventilation, and reducing stress among pigs’ important elements in keeping the swineherd healthy.
-Vaccination further helps secure the health of the herd, and immunity can be further boosted with optimal nutrition.
+As you can see in the list of diseases above, many of which can be prevented, with recurring themes such as proper hygiene, sufficient ventilation and reducing stress among pigs an important elements in keeping the swine herd healthy.
+Vaccination further helps secure the health of the herd and immunity can be further boosted with optimal nutrition.
 Vaccines have been developed and are routinely given for many diseases.
 However, producers should remain vigilant and make sure that all stock people know the signs and symptoms of common diseases.